madbomb122/BlackViperScript/README.md

 ## Update.Bat
 This file is EXACTLY the same as the one in my other Repo

-This file will
-1. Allow you to download my Black Viper Script or my Win 10 Script and the needed files (if any).
+This file will Allow you to download and/or my Black Viper Script or my Win 10 Script and the needed files (if any).
-2. The script will use to Download updates (to replace the old file, instead of creating a new file, so you dont have to rename the file or edit the bat file).
-(If this script is present)

 |   Switch  | Description                                                 |
 | :-------- | :-----------------------------------------------------------|